Composition algebra of a weighted projective line: Hereditary categories, their Hall algebras and Drinfeld doubles

-\begin{definition} According to a work of Green \cite{Green}, the Hall algebra $H(\cA)$ has a natural structure of a topological bialgebra endowed with a bialgebra pairing. \begin{itemize} \item There exists a comultiplication $H(\cA) \stackrel{\Delta}\longrightarrow H(\cA) \widehat\otimes H(\cA)$, given by the formula:
+\begin{definition} According to the work of Green \cite{Green}, the Hall algebra $H(\cA)$ has a natural structure of a topological bialgebra endowed with a bialgebra pairing. \begin{itemize} \item There exists a comultiplication $H(\cA) \stackrel{\Delta}\longrightarrow H(\cA) \widehat\otimes H(\cA)$, given by the formula:

 Here we refer to \cite[Section 2]{HallEll} for the definition of the completed tensor product $H(\cA) \widehat\otimes H(\cA)$.
 The map $\Delta$ is coassociative: $(\Delta \otimes \mathbbm{1})\circ \Delta = (\mathbbm{1} \otimes \Delta) \circ \Delta$.
-Moreover, $\Delta$ is an algebra homomorphism. \item There exists a $\widetilde\QQ$--linear algebra homomorphism $H(\cA) \stackrel{\eta}\lar \widetilde\QQ$ given by the formula $\eta\bigl([Z] K_\alpha\bigr) = \delta_{Z, 0}$.
+Moreover, $\Delta$ is an algebra homomorphism. \item There exists a $\widetilde\QQ$--linear algebra homomorphism $H(\cA) \stackrel{\eta}\lar \widetilde\QQ$ given by the formula $\eta\bigl([Z] K_\alpha\bigr) = \delta_{Z, \, 0}$.
 For any $a \in H(\cA)$ it satisfies the equality $(\eta \otimes \mathbbm{1}) \circ \Delta (a) = (\mathbbm{1}\otimes \eta) \circ \Delta (a) = a$. \item There exists a bilinear pairing $(\, -\,,\,-\,): H(\cA) \times H(\cA) \rightarrow \widetilde{\QQ}$ given by the formula

 This pairing is non-degenerate on $\bar{H}(\cA)$ and symmetric.
 Moreover, for any elements $a, b, c \in H(\cA)$, the expression $\bigl(a \otimes b, \Delta(c)\bigr)$ takes a finite value and the equalities $(a \circ b, \, c) = \bigl(a \otimes b, \Delta(c)\bigr)$ and $ (a, 1) = \eta(a) $ are fulfilled. \item If $\cA$ is moreover a finite length hereditary category (for instance, the category of representations of a finite quiver) then $H(\cA)$ is a true bialgebra over $\widetilde{\QQ}$ with the multiplication $\circ$, unit $1$, comultiplication $\Delta$ and counit $\eta$.
 Moreover, by a work of Xiao \cite{Xiao}, the Hall algebra $H(\cA)$ has a natural Hopf algebra structure. \end{itemize} \end{definition}